What’s the best weed killer for any garden weeds?

 This domestic weed killer contains 360 g/l glyphosate for effective control of annual and deep-rooted perennial garden weeds, including grasses, docks, nettles, willowherb, dandelion and bindweed.

-It kills most weeds with a single application and often there’s no need to re-apply.
+As one of the best weed killers, it eradicates them with a single application and often there’s no need to re-apply.
 A single 2 Litre bottle treats up to 3332 sq/m or 0.8 acres.

 It works by breaking down the soil organisms and leaves no lasting residues.
 For the best results, spray on growing weeds which have adequate leaf area to absorb the spray.
 Take care to avoid spraying desirable plants.